 The sizzle had barely cooled on the fifty-year-old cast iron grill on which so many wonderful burgers had been prepared before owners John and Bonnie Eckre announced they would be relocating their beloved restaurant near the Santa Fe Plaza, the heart of the city.
 While they could relocate their recipes and the personal homespun friendliness which made the Eckres as beloved as their burgers, legalities prevented them from taking the name “Bobcat Bite” with them.

-Where the Bobcat Bite’s hours were abbreviated, the Santa Fe Bite is open every day but Monday for breakfast, lunch and dinner.
-A significantly expanded lunch and dinner menu includes such additions as street tacos, green chile chicken enchiladas, chicken flautas and fish and chips (Fridays only) as well as steaks and chops.
-The breakfast menu features most New Mexican and American favorites while the Sunday brunch is the best of both breakfast and lunch, featuring such treats as cast-iron-fried buttermilk free range chicken, cornmeal pancakes, frittatas and so much more.
-Burgers are available at all hours, even for breakfast.
+Where the Bobcat Bite’s hours were abbreviated, the Santa Fe Bite was open every day but Monday for breakfast, lunch and dinner.
+A significantly expanded lunch and dinner menu included such additions as street tacos, green chile chicken enchiladas, chicken flautas and fish and chips (Fridays only) as well as steaks and chops.
+The breakfast menu featured most New Mexican and American favorites while the Sunday brunch was the best of both breakfast and lunch, featuring such treats as cast-iron-fried buttermilk free range chicken, cornmeal pancakes, frittatas and so much more.
+Burgers were available at all hours, even for breakfast.

 The second is the genuine warmth and charm of Bonnie Eckre.
 Watching Bonnie work a room is a study in quiet graciousness and hospitality.
 Bonnie’s radiant smile is matched by her smiling eyes, the mirror to a beautiful soul who is absolutely beloved by her guests.
 Over the years she’s come to know many of the “regulars,” treating one and all as she would friends visiting her home.
 The wait staff is friendly and engaging.
 You’d expect no less at Bonnie’s home away from home.